freemarker/freemarker-tutorials/01-hello-world/README.md

 ### A note about context files

 It is important to note that the **/hello-world/** part of the URL is **based on the name of the XML file we created**.
 If we renamed `hello-world.xml` to `banana-bunnies.xml`, then our webapp would be accessible at http://localhost:8080/banana-bunnies/.
-If you wanted to deploy the webapp to http://localhost:8080, you would rename the xml file to (case-sensitive) `ROOT.xml`.
+If you wanted to deploy the webapp to http://localhost:8080, you would rename the xml file to `ROOT.xml` (case-sensitive).

 Context files are convenient because you can deploy different webapps to the same domain without needing to redeploy the whole domain.